christopher-hakkaart/nextflow/docs/workflow.md

 This feature requires the `nextflow.preview.recursion` feature flag to be enabled.
 :::

-Processes can be invoked recursively using the `recurse` method.
+Process and workflow recursion is a pattern that allows a process or workflow to invoke itself repeatedly until a termination condition is met.
+You can invoke processes recursively using the `recurse` method.

 ```{literalinclude} snippets/recurse-process.nf
 :language: nextflow